30 Sights in Sarajevo, Bosnia and Herzegovina (with Map and Images)

 Museum of the Jews of Bosnia and Herzegovina Małgorzata Płoszaj / CC BY-SA 2.5

-The Museum of The Jews of Bosnia and Herzegovina is part of the Sarajevo Museum located in the former Old Temple, in the oldest synagogue in Bosnia and Herzegovina.
-The Commission for the Preservation of National Monuments, at its session held from 7 to 11 October 2003, made a decision to declare the Jewish Museum as a national monument of Bosnia and Herzegovina.
-This decision was adopted by the Commission in the following composition: Zeynep Ahunbay, Amra Hadžimuhamedović (chair), Dubravko Lovrenović, Ljiljana Ševo and Tina Wik.
+The Museum of the Jews of Bosnia and Herzegovina is part of the Museum of Sarajevo located in the area of the former Old Temple, in the oldest synagogue in Bosnia and Herzegovina.
+The Commission to Preserve National Monuments, at its session held from 7 to 11 October 2003, decided to declare the Jewish Museum a national monument of Bosnia and Herzegovina.
+This decision was taken by the Commission in the following composition: Zeynep Ahunbay, Amra Hadžimuhamedović (Chair), Dubravko Lovrenović, Ljiljana Ševo and Tina Wik.

 Wikipedia: Muzej Jevreja Bosne i Hercegovine (BS)